-Principle: Promote the early resolution of local inflammation and edema, and promote the recovery of nerve function.
+Principle: Promote the early resolution of local inflammation and oedema, and promote the recovery of nerve function.

 (1) For peripheral facial nerve palsy, antiviral, neurotrophic, glucocorticoid, B vitamins and other drugs can be used for viral infection.